ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 .. note::
    These two configurations are based on CMOR Controlled Vocabularies currently available with the repository.
    A user can define and set their own CV and then modify the configuration yaml file correspondingly.
-However, CMOR still had some hardcoded attributes that cannot be bypassed, see the `CMOR section <Understanding the CMOR3 structure>`_ for more information.
+However, CMOR still had some hardcoded attributes that cannot be bypassed, see the :doc:`CMOR3 section <cmor>` for more information.

 Running the post-processing